ig-ealbert/connect-four-javascript/README.md

 npm run dev
 ```

 To place a token, click on the top-most row in the column you want.
-The color of the top row will change based on whose turn it is.
+Hovering over a slot on the top row will change it to the color of the current player to indicate you can drop a token there.
 Black goes first.

-In the previous implementation (HTML/CSS/JavaScript), the space in the top row would change color on hover based on the current turn.
-However, there isn't a straightforward way to do that in React, as the element's style cannot be set directly from the `onHover` event, as was previously done.
-The compromise is to set all of the spaces in the "drop" row to that color without hovering.

 ## Running the Unit Tests